aleftypefoundry/bouazzi-maghribi/README.md

 ![Logo](samples/sample-001.png)

 Bouazzi Maghribi is an open-source revival of a classic Arabic font based on the Maghribi script.
-This project is dedicated to the memory and the genius of the late Dr. Ahmed Bouazzi.
+This project is dedicated to the memory of the late Dr. Ahmed Bouazzi.

 ## Overview